 An urban prepper has to deal with much more problems when it comes to preparedness and survival, compared to their fellow preppers, living in small communities.
 They have to deal with limited space and always keep an eye on their neighbors.
 They never know who might be a friend or a foe, in a time of crisis.
 The strategies presented in this article are designed for preppers living in large cities.
 They are intended to give them an upper hand and increase their chances of survival.

-We have to acknowledge from the start that living in an urban environment isn’t ideal and it will decrease your chances to survive a disaster.
-Urban survival is difficult because you have to consider many factors and it requires much more work and preparation in order to be able and face a disaster.
+We have to acknowledge from the start that living in an urban environment isn’t ideal.
+It will considerably decrease your chances to survive a disaster.
+Urban survival is difficult because you have to consider many factors.
+It requires much more work and preparation in order to be able and face a disaster.

 It all depends on various factors and anyone may choose what to do, according to his situation.
-Regarding how to hunker down you can find in this article the main questions you should ask yourself before taking a decision.
-I recommend reading it, because it provides valuable information and it may help you to decide if you need to bug out or bug in.
+Regarding how to hunker down, you can find in this article the main questions you should ask yourself before taking a decision.
+I recommend reading it.
+It provides valuable information and it may help you to decide if you need to bug out or bug-in.